PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Impact on price (tax excl.)**: This value is added to the product price tax excl.
 When a value is filled, the impact on price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

-- **Impact on price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes issue (15330).
+- **Impact on price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 This value is added to the product price tax incl.
 When a value is filled, the impact on price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

-- **Final retail price**: Displays the final price tax excl and tax incl. (issue 15416) Both final prices are updated when you modify the impact on price tax excl or tax incl.
+- **Final retail price**: Displays the final price tax excl and tax incl. (<a href="https://github.com/PrestaShop/PrestaShop/issues/15416">issue 15416</a>) Both final prices are updated when you modify the impact on price tax excl or tax incl.

-- **Ecotax (tax incl.)**: (issue 15059) This field is displayed if the “ecotax” option is enabled in International > Taxes.
+- **Ecotax (tax incl.)**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/15059">issue 15059</a>) This field is displayed if the “ecotax” option is enabled in International > Taxes.
 The ecotax is displayed in FO under the product price: “Including €X.XX for ecotax”

 - **Impact on price per unit (tax excl.)**: This value is added to the product price per unit in Pricing tab.
 You can fill it if you sell products per unit.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 Displayed in the product page in front-office.